paulmunj/GCPDataFlow/README.md

 # GCPDataFlow
 Sample GCP Data Flow code to extract data from BigQuery, Transform and write to the Google Storage(Bucket)

+Tranformation logic is to extract the ride counts from one station to another

 Use the below command to run the code in GCP Terminal

 python3 \